Aura-healthcare/Aura_data_analysis_platform/hrv_library/README.md

 ## License

-This project is licensed under the *GNU GENERAL PUBLIC License* - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the *GNU GENERAL PUBLIC License* - see the [LICENSE.md](https://github.com/robinchampseix/hrv_library/LICENSE) file for details

 ## Acknowledgments

 * I hereby thank Laurent Ribière and Clément Le Couedic, my coworkers who gave me time to Open Source this library.
-* I also thank Fabien Arcellier for his precious advices on to how build a library in PyPi.
+* I also thank Fabien Arcellier for his advices on to how build a library in PyPi.